tylerewing64/annonchat/README.md

 # annonchat
-Anonymous end to end encrypted chat application hosted using tor hidden web services
+Anonymous end to end encrypted chat application hosted using tor hidden web services.
+Annonchat always users to chat with eachother over a secured annoymous network without having to worry about data privacy concerns.
+Key Features:

+-Messages are temporarily stored in the database -Account registration requires no personal information -Conversations/chats are automatically deleted after 3 days of inactiveness -End to end client encrypted chat messages.
+-User data hashed before being stored into the database

 Use cases/ User stories: